ArteMooseGames/godot_4_save_system_demo/README.md

 The Globals serialization/deserialization is fairly straightforward.
 It stores and loads objects explicitly, in a specific order.

-The Levels save files work similarly, however, when deserializing you have to first get the path to the scene and its parent, instantiate the node object, then set it's properties.
+The Levels save files work similarly, however, when deserializing you have to first get the path to the scene and its parent, instantiate the node object, then set its properties.

 # Relevant Links
 * [Godot Binary Serialization API](https://docs.godotengine.org/en/stable/tutorials/io/binary_serialization_api.html#doc-binary-serialization-api)